PopupMaker/Popup-Maker/readme.txt

 = v1.19.2 - 08/25/2024 =

+* Fix: Warning notice shown when some users with extensions went to the update screen.
 * Fix: Error on activation for some users on fresh installs.

 = v1.19.1 - 08/17/2024 =